 Sort cans and plastic bottles separately.

-Return cans (also non-deposit) intact, empty and clean in a Palpa manual bag (red print).
+Return cans (also non-deposit) intact and empty in a Palpa manual bag (red print).

-Return plastic bottles with Palpa's deposit marking intact, empty and clean in a Palpa manual bag.
+Return only plastic bottles with Palpa's deposit marking intact and empty in a Palpa manual bag.

 Sort only beverage bottles of glass into a glass container.